Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Redundant gauge symmetries and constraints

 If, on the other hand, we choose stronger conditions, e.g. $E\to 0+\mathcal{O}(r^{-3})$ or that $E$ is a Schwarz function, then the boundary term in Eq. \eqref{momentummappartial} automatically vanishes, regardless of the asymptotic behavior of the gauge parameter $\xi$, obviating the need for the condition $\xi|_{\partial\hat{\Sigma}}=0$.
 The goal of the remainder of this Section is to explain why global gauge symmetries nonetheless \textit{never} play a role in Noether's second theorem, i.e. why they do not give rise to constraints, and should therefore not be considered to be redundant even if the boundary term in Eq. \eqref{momentummappartial} vanishes due to stricter boundary conditions.

 In the mathematical physics literature the symmetries that give rise to constraints through Noether's second theorem are the so-called \textit{infinitesimal localizable symmetries}.
-These form an ideal (under the Lie bracket) $\mathfrak{G}\subset\text{Lie}(\mathcal{G}^I)$ of the Lie algebra of the full boundary-preserving symmetry group, and the constraint surface is the zero locus of the momentum map for the infinitesimal localizable symmetries (see Section 7.5 of \cite{binz} or \cite{sniatycskiboundarycondspatboundeddom,rielloHamiltonianGaugeTheory2024}), i.e.
+These form an ideal (under the Lie bracket) $\mathfrak{G}\subset\text{Lie}(\mathcal{G}^I)$ of the Lie algebra of the full boundary-preserving symmetry group, and the constraint surface is the zero locus of the momentum map for the infinitesimal localizable symmetries (see Section 7.5 of \cite{binz} or \cite{sniatycskiboundarycondspatboundeddom,rielloHamiltonianGaugeTheory2024,Gotay2006MomentumMA}).
 For this reason the infinitesimal localizable symmetries should be identified as the redundant, ``trivial'' ones.
 When exponentiated, they generate the minimal symmetry group that must be called \textit{gauge} in the sense of ``unphysical'' in order to guarantee an appropriate form of determinism.
 These infinitesimal localizable symmetries are introduced in Definition 7.2.5 of \cite{binz}, but we will not reproduce that definition here, since it is based on the formalism of jet bundles.
-However, when adapted to our case at hand, it reads as follows \cite{sniatycskiboundarycondspatboundeddom}: \begin{definition} An infinitesimal symmetry $\xi\in\text{Lie}(\mathcal{G}^I)=C^\infty_I(\Sigma,\mathfrak{g})$ is called \textit{localizable} if it vanishes on the (asymptotic) boundary of $\Sigma$ and if for any pair of open sets $U,V\subset \Sigma$ with disjoint closures, there exists a $\xi'\in\text{Lie}(\mathcal{G}^I)$ such that
+However, when adapted to our case at hand, it reads as follows \cite{sniatycskiboundarycondspatboundeddom,Gotay2006MomentumMA}: \begin{definition} An infinitesimal symmetry $\xi\in\text{Lie}(\mathcal{G}^I)=C^\infty_I(\Sigma,\mathfrak{g})$ is called \textit{localizable} if it vanishes on the (asymptotic) boundary of $\Sigma$ and if for any pair of open sets $U,V\subset \Sigma$ with disjoint closures, there exists a $\xi'\in\text{Lie}(\mathcal{G}^I)$ such that

 \end{definition} In other words: an infinitesimal symmetry is localizable if it is zero at asymptotic infinity and for any two disjoint open regions we can always find another infinitesimal symmetry that is equal to the original one on the one region, but zero on the other.
 That is: we can always localize the infinitesimal symmetry to some open region of space.